mernst/uwisdom/Uw.md

 * UW Hospital

 Or call Orange Cab, 206-522-8800.
-For CSE, specify Paul G. Allen Center for CSE - *not* Paul Allen Library - (technical address is 185 Stevens way south of the Hub, but the dispatchers seem to have assigned an address plotted within the grid surrounding campus:  3815 Stevens Way.
+For CSE, specify Paul G. Allen Center for CSE -- *not* Paul Allen Library -- (technical address is 185 Stevens Way, south of the Hub, but the dispatchers seem to have assigned an address plotted within the grid surrounding campus:  3815 Stevens Way.